naschidaniel/spatialMOS/README.md

 # spatialMOSv2

-A Live Perview about the current development status of the repository can be viewed at [http://moses.tirol](http://moses.tirol)

 spatialMOSv2 is currently being completely redesigned.
 In the file [CHANGELOG](#CHANGELOG) the already implemented program parts and functionalities are listed.